BOSGAME E5

 The AMD Ryzen 3 5300U at the heart of the E5 is a proven mobile processor that strikes a good balance between performance and power consumption.
 With a PassMark score of approximately 9,460, it outperforms many Intel Celeron and Pentium alternatives found in similarly priced mini PCs.
 The four cores and eight threads allow for smooth multitasking across office applications, multiple browser tabs, and background processes.
 While it won't handle video editing or gaming at high settings, it's more than capable for the productivity and networking use cases the E5 targets.

 Storage and memory come pre-configured at generous levels for this price point.
-The 16GB of DDR4 RAM eliminates concerns about running out of memory during typical workloads, and the 1TB PCIe 3.0x4 NVMe SSD provides both ample space and fast read/write speeds.
+The 16GB of DDR4 RAM eliminates concerns about running out of memory during typical workloads.
+The 1TB PCIe 3.0x4 NVMe SSD provides both ample space and fast read/write speeds.
 The M.2 slot supports drives up to 4TB, giving users room to upgrade if their storage needs grow over time.
 Wireless connectivity comes via WiFi 5 and Bluetooth 5.0, which are adequate for most users though WiFi 6 would have been a welcome addition for faster wireless speeds.

 Reviewer Insights on the BOSGAME E5